BuLaura/mixedMessages/README.md

 + JavaScript Methods
 + JavaScript Objects
 + JavaScript Arrays
++ HTML
++ CSS

 Licence:
 --------
-Free to use for anyone
+Free to use for anyone.